kaiyao/battleships-dapp/README.md

   - run `truffle test` to run the tests
   - run `npm run dev` to launch the server and browser

-## Testing interactions with two browsers/computers

-### Dev Server/Browser
-The dev server has been configured to listen on 0.0.0.0 port 3000, this allows you to open the URL on another browser/computer/VM (go to `http://<your ip>:3000/` to visit the same page and interact as two different players).

-Lite-server is used as the dev server (same as in pet shop tutorial) but the following changes have been made:
-- Listen on 0.0.0.0
-- Ghost mode is off by default

-Ghost mode is normally on by default and it syncs clicks etc. which messes things up (since each player is supposed to do their own stuff rather than the same actions).
-If you need to change it go to localhost:3001 to access the browsersync configuration.
-Then click "Sync Options" on the left, and click "Disable All" to disable all synchorization.

-I have only tried the app in Chrome 68.
-Please try to use Chrome if you have problems with other browsers.

-### MetaMask
-Obviously, MetaMask must be configured to use the same Custom RPC (`http://<your ip>:8545`) for both browsers to be on the same private network and interact with each other.

-MetaMask must also be using the same seed words on both browsers to interact with ganache-cli.

-MetaMask must also be using a different account (click the icon near the top right of the Metamask popup - the one with the human icon and two arrows around it) and click "Create Account".

-One browser thus should be using "Account 1", and the other browser should be using "Account 2".

-If successfully set up, you should be able to start a game on one browser and join the game on the other browser.

-If you switch accounts in MetaMask, you will need to refresh the page.

 ## Code Structure

+The entire folder structure was originally based on the [Truffle pet shop tutorial](https://truffleframework.com/tutorials/pet-shop).

-The game contract logic is implemented as two contracts, contracts/Lobby.sol and contracts/Battleship.sol.
+The contract code is in the directory `contracts`.
+The code for the Battleship game is implemented as two contracts:
-Lobby.sol is the "game lobby" that you can create/join games.
-Battleship.sol contains the actual game itself.
+1. The Lobby (`Lobby.sol`): players can create new games, join games with only 1 player, switch games, etc.
+2. The Game itself (`Battleship.sol`): players place their bets, place their ships, make shots, etc.

+The UI for the entire DApp is inside `index.html` and `js/app.js`.

-BattleshipTest.sol contains additional functions used only in the automated tests.
+There is a third contract, `BattleshipTest.sol` that contains additional functions used only in the automated tests.

-The frontend UI is largely contained in index.html and js/app.js.

 ## Troubleshooting

+### Common issues
 - Sometimes, the first time the page loads in Chrome, there is some Metamask issues (which you can see in the Chrome developer console).
 Just try to refresh the page and it should work the 2nd time.
-- If there is any issues with the page, try to refresh the page.
+- If there are any issues with the page, try to refresh the page.
 - This app uses localstorage in the browser to store the positions of the ships before they are revealed at the end of the game.
 If you are using some browser/plugins that block localstorage, this can cause the app to not work (e.g. Brave browser requires you to disable site shield).
 - The final withdrawal of winnings/refunds seems to require more gas that what MetaMask estimates by default which causes the transaction to fail (it says revert in the Chrome developer console).
 You need to set this gas value manually.